json-everything/json-everything-docs/_docs/schema/schemagen/schema-generation.md

 > If you only want to handle specific types in your generator and are happy with the library's generation for others, simply return null from your generator and the library's generation will be used.
 {: .prompt-tip }

+To add a `$schema` keyword to generated schemas identifying the dialect, set `SchemaGeneratorConfiguration.DefaultDialect` to the appropriate URI.

 ## Extending support {#schema-schemagen-extension}

 The above will work most of the time, but occasionally you may find that you need some additional support.
 Happily, the library is configured for you to provide that support yourself.